amorabryan/c0523-code-solutions/http-messages-recap/http-messages-recap-quiz-notes.md

   the GET method

 - What is on the first line of an HTTP **request** message?
-  The request line
+  An HTTP method, the request target, and the HTTP version.

 - What is on the first line of an HTTP **response** message?
-  The status line
+  The protocol version, a status code, and a status text.

 - What are HTTP headers?
   additional pieces of information included in both the request and response exchanged between client and server